avitial/people-counter-app/writeup.md

       - The program has two sections for inference; a section for pure TensorFlow and frozen model, and another section for Inference Engine and optimized model.
       - As explained in step 2, each section has two parts: inference frames with people and inference with frames w/out people.
       - Each section inferences and captures scores of detected objects (if any) for individual frames.
 Going through all scores, count is kept for true detection and false/no detection based on the confidence (threshold) set by user.
 In this case threshold is set to .20 by default.
 The scoring for each frame for both sections is stored under resources/results: for TensorFlow "no-people-results-tf.csv" and "no-people-results-tf", and for OpenVINO Inference Engine "people-results-openvino-cpu.csv" and "no-people-results-openvino-cpu.csv" respectively.
 Ideally we would have 1050 detections of people in frames and 344 frames without detection, but that of course is not the case as shown in result files.
       - Using the following formula is how the model's accuracy can be calculated: (true detections of frames w/people + true detections of frames wout/people) / total frames.
       - With time module the duration of inference was captured, these times were aggregated and averaged after all inference completed.
-Also the frames per second were calculated for each section; TensorFlow using numpy arrays and Inference Engine using OpenCV.
+Also, the frames per second were calculated for each section; TensorFlow using numpy arrays and Inference Engine using OpenCV.

   4. Gather and compare results between pure Tensorflow and Inference Engine
       - The difference between model accuracy pre-conversion and post-conversion was slightly different.
 The original frozen model (SSDLite MobileNetV2 COCO, pre-conversion) was slightly more accurate than the optimized model (post-conversion) with Model Optimizer (MO).
       - The frozen model (.pb file) was larger in size before conversion to Intermediate Representation (IR) files with MO.
       - The average inference time was much faster with OpenVINO Inference Engine than with pure TensorFlow.
-In addition it can also inference with other devices (not just CPU) like the Neural Compute Stick (Myriad VPU).
+In addition, it can also inference with other devices (not just CPU) like the Neural Compute Stick (Myriad VPU).

       Metric                TensorFlow  OpenVINO  %Difference
       Inference Time (s):   35.42       13.98     60.52